MeTheKaptain/Lab-Manager-Resources/README.md

 	- Environmental Health and Safety Officer *(EHSO)*
 	- Can dispose of waste chemicals and old reagents with the proper forms
 	- Will communicate with the lab regarding safety inspections yearly
+	- Great resource for learning the letter of the law regarding lab safety

 * **Basic Sciences Admin**
 	- The umbrella administration that is aiding ***all*** of the basic science departments
 	- Will need to send them invoices that need to be paid via voucher *(just AirGas)*
-	- Can be helpful in ordering departmental items *(printer toner, paper, etc)*
+	- Can be helpful in ordering departmental items *(printer toner, paper, etc)* for the BRC building they are never in
 	- They are incredibly overworked and thus often unreliable, use with caution

 * **Baylee Lacy**